 Acar, EHI Retail Institute

 The purchasing process can be simplified with the help of technological devices.
-“Smart mirror” is one such device.
-With its application customers can consult staff without leaving the fitting room, and additional items can be displayed on the screen.
+The “Smart mirror” is one such device.
+With its application, customers can consult staff without leaving the fitting room, and additional items can be displayed on the screen.
 Moreover, augmented reality enables customers to try fashion in a virtual way.
 Image recognition systems can even measure sizes to provide custom tailoring.
-From monogramming to 3D-print of a pair of shoes – almost everything seems conceivable.
+From monogramming to a 3D-print of a pair of shoes – almost everything seems conceivable.

 CONCLUDING THOUGHTS